Governor McKee, Health Officials Kick Off Flu Vaccination Campaign

 Additional resources:

-- List of vaccination clinics and general information about the flu: health.ri.gov/flu.
-Information about the flu in Spanish: health.ri.gov/gripe. - People with additional questions, including questions about where to get vaccinated if you do not have insurance, can call the Health Information Line at 401-222-5960 / RI Relay 711.
+- List of vaccination clinics and general information about the flu: health.ri.gov/flu [r20.rs6.net]. - Information about the flu in Spanish: health.ri.gov/gripe [r20.rs6.net]. - People with additional questions, including questions about where to get vaccinated if you do not have insurance, can call the Health Information Line at 401-222-5960 / RI Relay 711.